ofrohn/d3-celestial/readme.md

 __2. Add point sources__

-First we have to define the objects as valid geoJSON data again, as described in in the readme of the [data folder](./data/).
-Since they are point sources, the definition is quite simple, since the geometry only needs single points.
-If distinct point sizes are desired, a size criterium in the properties section is required, like the magitude or extension of each object, and also a name if one should appear on the map.
-[This example](demo/snr.html) uses supernova remnants filtered from the main dso data file, but you can define your own data as below:
+First we have to define the objects as valid geoJSON data again, as described in the readme of the [data folder](./data/).
+Since we're dealing with point sources, the definition is quite simple, the geometry only needs single points.
+If distinct point sizes are desired, a size criterium in the properties section is required, like the magitude or extension of each object, and also a name if you want to label the objects on the map.
+This example uses supernova remnants filtered from the main deep space objects data file that comes with d3-celestial, but you can define your own data as below:

 ```js
 var jsonSN = {
   "type":"FeatureCollection",